Angular2Guy/AngularPwaMessenger/README.md

 ## What is it?

-The application is a encrypted chat system that can be run offline.
+The application is an encrypted chat system that can be run offline.
 The PWA is served by the server like any website and installs a service worker.
 Then it can run offline because the PWA stores the data locally in the browser.
 The login, the chat history and sending new messages work offline.
 When the PWA is online again the stored pending messages are send to the server and it is checked for new messages.
 Adding new contacts and signing in only works online.
-The backend server stores only the pending messages and the contacts.
+The backend server stores only the pending messages and the availiable contacts.
 The message texts are send encrypted and are stored encrypted.
 (If you delete your browsers indexed DB your chat history and your contacts are gone!)

 ## Setup